New Orleans Collaborative for Early Childhood Research

 She currently serves as a member of statewide advisory boards for the Louisiana Department of Education and the Louisiana Workforce Commission, several non-profit boards in the Greater New Orleans region, and was named a 2019 Aspen Institute Economic Opportunities Fellow.
 A native of the Gulf Coast, she earned a Bachelor’s degree in Urban Studies from Bryn Mawr College and a Master’s degree in Education Policy and Management from Harvard University.
 She has called New Orleans home since 2002.

-Rebecca Latham, Executive Director of Portfolio, New Orleans Public Schools
+Rebecca Latham, Executive Director of Early Childhood Education, New Orleans Public Schools

 CECR’s origins began in 2017 with a collaborative project between Dr. Weixler, the New Orleans Early Education Network, the Recovery School District, and New Orleans Public Schools, in which the partners worked to help families complete the application process for the district’s newly implemented Early Childhood OneApp (now called the New Orleans Common Application Process).
 Using text messages, we increased families’ success in completing their OneApp by more than 10% (see reports Increasing Access to Head Start Through Text Messages and Can Text Messages Help Families Applying for Early Childhood Education Programs?).
 With funding from the Institute of Education Sciences, we formed our initial formal partnership, the New Orleans Early Education Research Alliance, in 2019, focusing on how families navigate the OneApp for early childhood and kindergarten seats.
 With recent funding from the Robert Wood Johnson Foundation to study families’ access to a broader set of programs, and future plans to examine child and maternal health outcomes, we have adopted the new name “New Orleans Collaborative for Early Childhood Research” to reflect the broadening of our work to multiple domains of early childhood experiences.